 Castellio, Basel and Tolerance

 They engaged in a (multilingual) discussion among themselves and with Basel citizens.
-When in 1553, the Spaniard Michael Servet (1511-1553) was burned for heresy in Calvin’s Geneva, Basel became the centre of the protests.
+When the Spaniard Michael Servet (1511-1553) was burned for heresy in Calvin’s Geneva in 1553, Basel became the centre of the protests.

 The Savoyard humanist Sebastian Castellio (1515-1563) raised his voice with his courageous writings, which combined mystical piety with Enlightenment argumentation.
-This voice was heard across Europe for religious freedom, human rights and tolerance throughout the following centuries.
+Throughout the following centuries, his voice was heard across Europe for religious freedom, human rights, and tolerance.

 The Reformation 1545-1620.
 Photo: Universitätsbibliothek Basel